 A commanding Irish defender whose heroic, last-ditch tackles made him a cult hero during Manchester City's transformative era.

-Richard Dunne's career is a testament to resilience and old-school defensive grit.
-Arriving at Manchester City in 2000 as part of the pre-takeover furniture, he became the immovable object at the heart of a often-chaotic defense.
-Through managerial changes and fluctuating fortunes, Dunne was a constant, earning the club's Player of the Year award four consecutive times—a unique feat.
-His game was built on anticipation, sheer bravery, and a legendary ability to execute perfectly timed, goal-saving tackles.
-He captained the side with a quiet authority, bridging the club's past with its ambitious future.
-While he never lifted major silverware at City, his 432 Premier League appearances stand as a record of unwavering commitment, making him one of the most respected defenders of his generation before a successful swansong at Aston Villa and QPR.
+Richard Dunne won Manchester City's Player of the Year award four consecutive times, a unique feat for the club.
+Born in 1979, he arrived at City in 2000 and became the immovable object at the heart of an often-chaotic defense.
+Through managerial changes and fluctuating fortunes, Dunne remained constant.
+His game relied on anticipation, sheer bravery, and perfectly timed, goal-saving tackles.
+He captained the side with quiet authority, bridging the club's past with its ambitious future.
+He never lifted major silverware at City, but his 432 Premier League appearances stand as a record of unwavering commitment.
+He later played successful spells at Aston Villa and QPR.

 1965–1980